Designing Otherwise

 A personalised action plan, tried-and-tested methods grounded in their actual work, and membership of a global community of practice spanning INGOs, CBOs, academic institutions, and policy teams.

-Rather than training your grantees to produce better data for you, we help them build knowledge systems that serve their own decision-making first — and that can translate into language external systems recognise, without erasing what matters.
+For foundations: Rather than training your grantees to produce better data for you, we help them build knowledge systems that serve their own decision-making first — and that can translate into language external systems recognise, without erasing what matters.

 What you will notice in your partners after this programme: they bring you evidence that is more honest, more specific, and more useful — because it was generated by people who had a stake in understanding it, not just reporting it.
 They challenge evaluation frameworks that flatten their work.
 And they come to learning conversations with you carrying the voices of the communities they work with, not just proxy indicators.